Introduction

 Consolidated Data file contains unique patients (e.g., each row is a

-unique patient); hence, the unique identifier dupersid
+unique patient); hence, the unique identifier dupersid is

 not repeatable.
 Figure 1 illustrates an example of a table with each row

 as a unique subject.
-Note how the dupersid
+Note how the dupersid does not

 repeat.